scivision/meldutils/README.md

 meld_all project/myfile.f90 ~/code
 ```

-That terminal command invokes `meld` between `project/myfile.f90` and every other file with the same name found recursively under `~/code`.
+graphically compares `project/myfile.f90` with every other file of the same name  recursively under `~/code`.

 ### Usage

-Particularly on Windows, you may get Meld brought up and you don't see any difference.
+Particularly on Windows, the GUI may be invoked, but you don't see any difference.
-This is often because one file as a trailing \n and the other file does not, or the other file has \r\n.
+This is often because only one of the two files as a trailing `\n` or `\r\n`.
 Meld won't show any difference, even with all text filters off.
-Because of how Python `filecmp.cmp` works, there isn't a blazing fast simple solution to this besides using str.replace, which I didn't want to do.
+Because of how Python `filecmp.cmp` works, there isn't a blazing fast simple solution to this.
+A possibly slow solution would be using str.replace.

 So just realize it's OK, close Meld when it shows no difference and happy comparing!